wordlift/docs/docs/cloud/index.md

 6. Chose the list of entities from the widget that represent at best the content of the page.

 You are all set.
-Entities have been saved automatically and the page now features the required **WordLift Cloud** enables content owners to re-use any [RDF knowledge graph](https://wordlift.io/blog/en/entity/knowledge-graph/) to add [schema markup] (https://wordlift.io/blog/en/entity/schema-org/).
+Entities have been saved automatically and the page now features the required **WordLift Cloud** enables content owners to re-use any [RDF knowledge graph](https://wordlift.io/blog/en/entity/knowledge-graph/) to add [schema markup](https://wordlift.io/blog/en/entity/schema-org/).

 ## Note